Arrival & induction

 SEPTEMBER 2020 OFFER HOLDERS - If you have an offer to start your studies in September 2020, please refer to the document below for information on your induction to the School of Informatics.

-LATER OFFER HOLDERS - If you have an offer to start your studies in October 2020 or later, please refer to the document below for information on your induction to the School of Informatics.
+OCTOBER TO DECEMBER 2020 OFFER HOLDERS - If you have an offer to start your studies in October 2020 or later, please refer to the document below for information on your induction to the School of Informatics.